dapsavoie/blockchain-developer-bootcamp-final-project/README.md

 #### Packages folder contents

-1. hardhat
+1. hardhat: contains smart contracts and unit tests primarily.
-2. react-app
+2. react-app: the FE of the app and some deployment files
 3. services
 4. subgraph

 ### Front End Access

-1. Rinkeby network
+#### 1. Rinkeby network is deployed with Main branch

 Smart Contract is deployed here